Essential Baby Items

 Being a second-time mom has helped me figure out which products are really necessary for babies and which products I’ve found to be the best.
 Some of these are just my personal preference, but the majority have definitely made my life easier as a mama and baby’s life more comfortable all around.

 I do also want to put a little disclaimer in here that I did not breastfeed either of my children, so I can’t really offer up any nursing products.
-But I do list some great things for formula feeding moms.
+But I do list some great things for formula fed babies.

-This list would actually work really great as a gift-giving guide too if you are going to a lot of baby showers or have someone in your family that’s expecting and you’re just not quite sure what to get.
+This list would actually work really great as a gift-giving guide too if you are going to a lot of baby showers or have someone in your family that’s expecting and you’re just not quite sure what to get them.

 Essential Baby Gear

 So, a first-time mom will definitely need, first and foremost, a car seat.
 It’s even easier when your car seat can just click into your stroller.

 That way you don’t have to take your baby out every time you want to put them in.
 So I would recommend getting a car seat/ stroller set.